-Two, my car 12V adapter is just something I had laying around.
-It’s nothing special, just two USB slots, 1 amp and 2.4 amp.
+Two, my car 12V adapter is just something I had lying around.
+It’s nothing special, just two USB slots, 1 amp, and 2.4 amp.

 Above all, these two kits are almost always either by my side or in the vehicle I’m in.
 How’s that for redundancy?
 Or should I say overkill? 😉